Grokzen/pykwalify/docs/Validation Rules.md

 ### timestamp

 Parse a string to determine if it is a valid timestamp.

-Parsing is done with `python-dateutil` lib and see all valid formats at https://dateutil.readthedocs.org/en/latest/examples.html#parse-examples.
+Parsing is done with [dateutil](https://pypi.python.org/pypi/python-dateutil).
+You can see all valid formats in [the relevant dateutil documentation](https://dateutil.readthedocs.org/en/latest/examples.html#parse-examples).

 #### Example: